 If you wish to temporarily deactivate the OCP, then disconnect J51, the ERV connector.

-At the TH51 connector, a thermistor is connected that is glued to the main heatsink of the amplifier, near an output transistor.
+At the TH51 connector, a thermistor is connected that had to be glued to the main heatsink of the amplifier, near an output transistor.
 The temperature at which the APBF/APBM deactivates the relay control can be programmed via a resistor value.
 Refer to the assembly instructions for information about this programming resistor.

-The usual overtemperature value is 70°C for external heatsinks, and 85°C for internal heatsinks.
+The usual overtemperature value is 70°C for external heatsinks, and 82°C for internal heatsinks.
 If you wish to temporarily deactivate the overtemperature protection, then disconnect TH51, the thermistor connector.

 The relay control is an open collector output that requires a pull-up resistor.
 That resistor can be mounted either in the APBF/APBM board, or in the connected Power supply & relay board.
 The exception is PSSR350 in which there is no place for a pull-up resistor.
-If you mount the pull-up resistor in the Power supply & relay board, then you can defeat all the protection board functions: by disconnecting the J53 (PROT) connector all protections and all muting features will be bypassed.
-Note: Nevertheless, the author prefers mounting the pull-up resistor in the protection board.
+If you mount the pull-up resistor in the Power supply & relay board, then you can defeat all the protection board functions by disconnecting the J53 (PROT) connector: all protections and all muting features will be bypassed.
+Note: The author prefers mounting the pull-up resistor in the protection board.

 The APBF has an optional temperature dependent fan control circuit.
 Please refer to the assembly instructions for more information.

 Supply voltage: +12 VDC

 Maximum tolerated DC voltage: +1.8/-2.0 V ±0.8 V (fast); +2.3/-2.7 V ±1.0 V (medium speed); +2.9/-3.5 V ±1.2 V (slow)